ns5sonny/StaticCodeAnalysis/TestedCode/README.md

 This will just hold C code used to check our addon functionality.

 # PROGRESS
-Currently we are providing examples of the 'scanf' and 'fgets' functions.
+Currently we are providing examples of the `scanf` and `fgets` functions.